christopherAlberts/Hermes/README.md

 ### hedwig_protocol() ###

 The hedwig_protocol() function allows you to either send files to a folder or to take files from a folder.
-The in-code comments will give a more thorough exsplenation:
+The in-code comments will give you a more thorough exsplenation:

 ```python3
 import os